Riverpuzzle (detail), wall installation, 12' x 14'

 The balancing of poetry and politics feeds and challenges me and my work.

-Most oil and acrylic paintings in the scroll above are 36" x 36."
-Please contact me about availability of these.
+Most oil and acrylic paintings in the scroll above are 36 x 36 or larger.

-The four scrolling square works on vellum paper are part of my Waterplaces collection of 100 small works purchased by The Marianna Kistler Beach Museum of Art in Manhattan, Kansas, for their permanent collection....initially exhibited at The Kansas City Design Center in Kansas City, Missouri, in the large photo.
-Each image in the collection has a corresponding written piece related to that specific Waterplace.
+Four scrolling square works on vellum paper (with thin interior border) are part of Waterplaces, a collection of 100 small works initially exhibited at Kansas City Design Center in Kansas City, Missouri, as seen in the large photo...and ultimately purchased by The Marianna Kistler Beach Museum of Art in Manhattan, Kansas, for their permanent collection.
+Each Waterplaces image has a corresponding written page.

-The slender "tangled creeks" work on vellum is one of a triptych in the collection of KU's School of Business in Lawrence, Kansas.
+The slender "tangled creeks" work on vellum, Wabaunsee Waters III, is one of a triptych in the collection of KU's School of Business in Lawrence, Kansas, along with the gray and amber oil painting Prairie Creek River (Konza, McDowell, Kaw).

-Works on paper below began as I looked at an oil painting on an easel, took my camera and captured angled details shooting across the surface of the painting so that perspective upon these actual river paths shifts from satellite to airplane or hillside viewpoint.
-The resulting archival pigment prints, when cut along lines where water meets land, become the shapes and lines that you see here collaged.
-I'm just messing with the water and land like we do!!
-Sizes are approx. 5" - 15" .......a few are already custom framed with UV protective glass.
-Check with me regarding availability.
+Works on paper below began as I looked at several oil paintings on easels and experimented with capturing new angles, photographing across the surface of the paintings so that perspective upon these actual river paths shifted from satellite to airplane viewpoint.
+The resulting archival pigment prints, when cut along lines where water meets land, become the shapes and lines that you see here collaged into singular configurations, a fun process!!
+Sizes range from approx. 5" - 15"